wp-plugins/cbxdropboxfilechooser/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin helps to chooser file from dropbox and insert into wordpress editor.
+This plugin helps to choose file from dropbox and insert into wordpress editor.

 == Description ==